fpereiro/recalc/readme.md

 The above async route function does two things that every async route function should do:

-1) Call `x.cb` from within the asynchronous callback, to resume execution of further matching routes.
+1. Call `x.cb` from within the asynchronous callback, to resume execution of further matching routes.
-2) Return `x.cb`, to notify recalc that this is an async function and it should not keep on executing other routes synchronously.
+2. Return `x.cb`, to notify recalc that this is an async function and it should not keep on executing other routes synchronously.

-Interestingly enough, if you don't want to resume the execution of further routes, you can skip 1).
+Interestingly enough, if you don't want to resume the execution of further routes, you can skip the call to `x.cb` from within the asynchronous callback.
 This may be handy in case of an error.

 Regarding the issue of calling events from within a route handler (something which is both possible and encouraged), it can be done freely as long as the events trigger routes with synchronous route functions.
 If, however, you trigger an event that triggers one or more asynchronous route functions, you should do that as the *last* thing within the body of your route function, in order to preserve the sequence.
 Not only that, you should also return `x.cb` in order to signal that this operation was async, and hence your route function is async as well.